Old-Fashioned Cranberry Orange Garland || Rustic Holiday Charm At It’s Finest

 Materials

-- Oranges -1 orange makes a 6' garland
+- oranges -1 orange makes a 6′ garland

-- Cranberries
+- cranberries

 Instructions

-- Slice orange(s) into thin slices.
+- Slice oranges: Cut oranges into thin, even slices.

-- Pop a batch of plain popcorn.
+- Pop the popcorn: Prepare a batch of plain popcorn and let it cool completely.